acarsgithub/assignment1-cloud-computing/README.md

 # assignment1-cloud-computing

-## Directions to proerly execute the producer.py and consumer.py files according to assignment specifications
+## Directions to properly execute the producer.py and consumer.py files according to assignment specifications

 ### Part 1: ChameleonCloud Instances and Security Group/UFW Specifications
 There are a few setup steps that need to be completed for the environment to be correct (according to the specifications of the assignment).
 First, two VM instances need to be created on ChameleonCloud.
 Once the instances have been created and are up and running, the security groups for those VM instances need to include the port numbers 5984, 9092, and 2181.
 This is to allow the zookeeper, kafka server, and couchdb access around the firewall that is built around the ChameleonCloud.